Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it describes a mind that is sharp or quick to catch information.
-The phrase uses "steel trap" metaphorically, comparing the mind’s ability to retain or process information to a trap’s ability to hold tightly.
+The idiom uses "steel trap" metaphorically, comparing the mind’s ability to retain or process information to a trap’s ability to hold tightly.

 Origin: